-But the terms of the practical principles in each situation will always be linked, and our knowledge will evolve and thus change and be a viewpoint on the move.
-While we may have learned in the domain of the natural sciences that the aim of empirical method is an as complete as possible explanation of the available facts, here the aim is similar: a comprehensive viewpoint of the array of seemingly opposed principles of change.53 While managers would want to be decisive, they must continue to be aware of change from all directions.
+But the terms of the practical principles in each situation will always be linked, and our knowledge will evolve and thus change and a viewpoint on the move.
+While we learned in the natural sciences that the aim of empirical method is complete explanation of the available facts, here the aim is similar: a comprehensive viewpoint of the array of seemingly opposed principles of change.54 While managers would want to be decisive, they must continue to be aware of change from all directions.